Bogotá: City of the Lost

-Bogota: City of the Lost is a 2024 South Korean crime drama film co-written and directed by Kim Seong-je, starring Song Joong-ki, Lee Hee-joon and Kwon Hae-hyo.
+Bogotá: City of the Lost is a 2024 South Korean crime drama film co-written and directed by Kim Seong-je, starring Song Joong-ki, Lee Hee-joon and Kwon Hae-hyo.
 It tells the story of immigrants who start dangerous deals to survive in Bogotá, the last land for their hopeless lives.

 The film premiered at the 29th Busan International Film Festival in October 3, 2024.
 It was released theatrically on December 31, 2024.

 Plot

 Unable to escape the aftermath of the 1997 Asian financial crisis, 19-year-old Guk-hee moves to Bogotá with his family, wishing for a better life only to end up living from hand to mouth.
 To survive in this unfamiliar land, Guk-hee starts working under Sergeant Park, who holds power in the Korean Merchants' Association.
 Catching Park's eye with his diligence, Guk-hee is tasked with participating in a smuggling operation for clothing as part of a test.

 Amid a life-threatening crisis where Colombian customs nearly apprehend them, Guk-hee risks his life to protect Sergeant Park's goods, leaving a lasting impression not only on Park but also on Soo-yeong, a customs broker.
 Soon, Soo-yeong makes Guk-hee a dangerous proposal.
 Realizing that his choices can change the landscape of the Korean community in Bogotá, Guk-hee begins to yearn for even greater success.